daniel7grant/dvali/README.md

         return Failure('This email already in use.
 Try your alternate address.');
     };
 ```

-Why use this `Ignore` call?
-Composability is very important in Dvali, one function should only do one thing (but do that thing well).
-In this case, we let the `isString` function handle whether the email is a string, and our function only proceeds if it's valid.
-This is useful in cases like optional fields, when we want to the validation to pass, even if the tested value is undefined.

 To make writing validation functions easier, there are several helpers in the core library for example `validateCondition` for testing simple conditions, or `validateRegex` for testing against a regular expression.
 Before writing your own validation function for everything, check these out!